rewgt/shadow-widget/README.md

 ### About shadow-widget

-Like 'react + reflux + react-router', but more simple and powerful, suports visual progaming also.
+Like 'react + reflux + react-router', but more simple and powerful, suports visual progamming also.

-Last stable version: v1.0
+Last stable version: v1.1

 ### Install